pghalliday/alarmist-webpack/README.md

 Then add that script to the watch jobs started by `alarmist-monitor`.

-NB. the webpack config path is optional and will deafult to `./webpack.config.js`
+NB. the webpack config path is optional and will default to `./webpack.config.js`

 ## npm scripts